Tabletop

 In 1893 or 1894, Cézanne painted two similar compositions, with the same jug and stemcup on the same table, and the same curtain.

 Pichet et fruits sur une table is less dramatic because it does not include the tablecloth.
 The visual confusion is brought by the cup whose real position in relation to the table is not discernible because it is half hidden by the pitcher.
-This oil on paper 42 x 72 cm was sold for £ 11.8M including premium by Sotheby's on February 3, 2010.
+This oil on paper 42 x 72 cm was sold for £ 11.8M by Sotheby's on February 3, 2010.

 Rideau, cruchon et compotier dangerously distributes the fruits in the folds of the tablecloth.
 The cup, with a spectacular stacking of fruit, is here hidden behind a rise in the tablecloth.
 All this will fall to the ground in a few moments.
-This oil on canvas 60 x 73 cm was sold for $ 60M including premium by Sotheby's on May 10, 1999.
-The image is shared by Wikimedia.

 La Corbeille de pommes, oil on canvas 65 x 80 cm kept at the Art Institute of Chicago, illustrates similar conceptions : the lower part of the cup is hidden by some fruit.
 Here the very tilted position of the basket is partially explained by a thick wedge whose usefulness in real life is questionable.

-1895 Fruits et Pot de Gingembre by Cézanne
+1895 Fruits et Pot de Gingembre

 2006 SOLD for $ 37M by Sotheby's